yromeroz/react-calendar/README.md

 ```

 ### Install dependencies
 The project dependencies are listed in the package.json file.
+First, navigate to the folder that contains the package.json file before running the command below.
 ```sh
 npm install
 ```